 At Bryant University, the Office of Financial Aid administers a wide variety of programs designed to assist students in meeting the cost of their education.
 Academic scholarships and need-based grants, as well as education loans and part-time student employment, are among the many programs administered by the Office of Financial Aid in its ongoing effort to serve Bryant's students and their families.
-The total volume of all financial aid programs, including education loans and benefits, at Bryant University exceeds \$118 million.
+The total volume of all financial aid programs, including education loans and benefits, at Bryant University exceeds \$119.5 million.

-All Bryant students are strongly encouraged to file a Free Application for Federal Student Aid (FAFSA) annually with the U.S. Department of Education, through www.fafsa.gov (http://www.fafsa.ed.gov), regardless of their family's financial circumstances.
-This enables students to gain valuable and current information pertaining to eligibility for grants, loans, and work-study funds.
+All Bryant students are strongly encouraged to file a Free Application for Federal Student Aid (FAFSA) annually with the U.S. Department of Education, through www.studentaid.gov, regardless of their family's financial circumstances.
+This enables students to gain valuable and current information pertaining to eligibility for grants, loans, and workstudy funds.